HowardvanRooijen/Ordnance-Survey-OpenData/README.txt

 License:
 ========

-This data contains Ordnance Survey data © Crown copyright and database right 2010.
+This data contains Ordnance Survey data (c) Crown copyright and database right 2010.
-Code-Point Open contains Royal Mail data © Royal Mail copyright and database right 2010.
+Code-Point Open contains Royal Mail data (c) Royal Mail copyright and database right 2010.

 Data may be used under the terms of the OS OpenData licence: http://parlvid.mysociety.org:81/os/licence.pdf